Public-Health-Scotland/duckdb_guide/README.md

 - If you have a parquet file, it is simple as a csv file
 - If you have a duckdb.file you can easily start duckdb with the name of the file.
 ![alt text](./img/image-5.png)
-- If you already started duckdb with no database file.
+- If you already started duckdb with no duck file.
 You can run "attach" and "use" commands
 ![alt text](./img/image-7.png)
 - It is the same process if you want to work with a sqlite file:
 ![alt text](./img/image-6.png)